-THE SCHOOL BOARD OF PINELLAS COUNTY, FLORIDA By:\\\\\\ Carol J. Cook, Chairperson Attest:\\\\\\ Michael A. Grego, Ed.D.
-Superintendent Williamson Dacar Associates, Inc. 15500 Lightwave Dr., Suite 106 Clearwater, FL 33760 allace.
-School Board Attorney
+THE SCHOOL BOARD OF PINELLAS COUNTY, FLORIDA

+Ву: Carol J. Cook, Chairperson

+Attest Michael A. Grego, Ed.D.
+Superintendent

+Williamson Dacar Associates, Inc. 15500 Lightwave Dr., Suite 106 Clearwater, FL 33760

+Ву:

 Title:

+print or type name

+Approved as to Form:

-- FROM: MICHAEL A. GREGO, Ed.D., SUPERINTENDENT - SUBJECT: Request Approval of Amendment No. 1 to Agreement With Allstate Construction, Inc. for an Additional Construction Allocation in Connection With Renovations to Selected Heating, Ventilation and Air Conditioning (HVAC), Sanitary Sewer, Fire Alarm, Lighting, and Roofing Systems in the Amount of \$2,500,000 at Seminole High School, Project No. 9206
+SUBJECT: Request Approval of Amendment No. 1 to Agreement With Allstate Construction,

+Inc. for an Additional Construction Allocation in Connection With Renovations to Selected Heating, Ventilation and Air Conditioning (HVAC), Sanitary Sewer, Fire Alarm, Lighting, and Roofing Systems in the Amount of \$2,500,000 at Seminole

+High School, Project No. 9206